Moyaigne/budgeting-savings-planner-app/README.md

 ## 📱 Overview
-This is my Final Year Project (FYP), an iOS application built using Swift and Xcode to help users manage their finances.
+SmartSpend is a iOS mobile finance application developed for my Final Year Project to help usee manage their finances better.
+It has spending analysis on dashboard (home page) where users can see insights on their spendings

 ## 🎯 Objectives
 - Track daily expenses